 Self-registering agent

 Agent self-registration omits manually acquiring token information from NOM UI as described in Manually registering agent.
 Instead, minimal configuration of the NOM server is provided to allow the agent to connect and register itself.
-Authorization is granted either through manual approval of the agent in the UI or through mutual authentication.
+Authorization is granted through mutual authentication.

 A self-registering agent is useful in an automated environment such as a Kubernetes cluster of Neo4j instances where instances are dynamically created and managed.